Illustration: Lan Truong

 Example 2: A series of chords built off of the C major scale

-Note how the chords in the above sequence don’t sound random – they make sense and sound musically pleasant, both on their own and in relation to one another.
-Let’s define what these chords are, and figure out how we crafted them.
+Note how the chords in the above sequence don’t sound random—they make sense and sound musically pleasant, both on their own and in relation to one another.
+Let’s define what these chords are, and figure out how we crafted them from a music theory perspective.

 All of the chords heard in Example 2 are triads, which are three-note chords that consist of two stacked thirds (an interval created by pitches that are two letters apart, with or without accidentals: C and E, D and F♯, G and B♭, etc.).
 If stacked in this way, the interval between the root (the lowest pitch) and the fifth (the highest pitch) is a fifth (ex.
 C and G, C♯ and G♯, D and A, etc.).
 Following this idea, the middle pitch is called the third, simply because it’s a third above the root.